chuckySF/Rent-A-Dog/README.md

 * Build add Dog screen and associate each Dog created with User in realtime db

 #### Week 4
-* Query all users with available dogs in the area near you limited by distance.
+* Query all Users with available dogs in the area near you limited by distance.
-*Populate tableview and map view with
+*Populate tableview and map view with relevant Dogs

 #### Week 5
 _starting the polish_